- info@motionsensors.com

 RF (Eddy Current) Speed Sensors

 RF speed sensors offer low speed response, no drag, large air gaps and sensing characteristics which enable this type of speed sensor to sense non-ferrous metals like aluminum or nonmagnetic stainless steel in addition to ferrous metal.
-Unlike their VR counterparts, an RF speed sensor is not a passive device and requires coupling with a signal conditioners/preamplifier.
+Unlike their VR counterparts, an RF speed sensor is not a passive device and requires coupling with a signal conditioner/preamplifier.
 These devices produce a digital square wave output versus the analog sine wave of the VR speed sensor.

 Custom RF Speed Sensors